 Previously, in the formal system of knowledge, we have stated that our definitions will reference the concept of the computable function, and that such will hold irrespectively of the underlaying model of computation.
-Can we now say more?
+We can now claim more.
 Here, we will see that having maximized the entropy of the measure space over tuples has automatically generated the underlaying model of computation.